hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_event_bus_policy.html.markdown

 * `policy` - (Required) The text of the policy.
 For more information about building AWS IAM policy documents with Terraform, see the [AWS IAM Policy Document Guide](https://learn.hashicorp.com/terraform/aws/iam-policy).
 * `event_bus_name` - (Optional) The event bus to set the permissions on.
 If you omit this, the permissions are set on the `default` event bus.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `id` - The name of the EventBrige event bus.

 ## Import